stijn-dejongh/lovecraft_public_domain/raw_converts/hm.md

 reality end and morbid dream begin?
 Had his mind gone wholly to pieces in that dark exhibition chamber, and had the whole fight with Rogers been a phantasm of fever?
 It would help to put him on his feet if he could settle some of these maddening points.
-He   must   have seen that damnable photograph of the wax image called  "It ", for no brain but Rogers' could ever have conceived such a blasphemy.
+He   must   have seen that damnable photograph of the wax image called  "It", for no brain but Rogers' could ever have conceived such a blasphemy.

   It was a fortnight before he dared to enter Southwark Street again.
 He went